attlr-ui/ui-components/readme.md

 ## Contributing

-We are open to contributions.
-Please read create a new [issue](https://github.com/attlr-ui/ui-components/issues/new/choose) and a pull request for any feature or bug fix.
+We are open to contributions, get started by reading our [contributing guide](./CONTRIBUTING.md)

 Made with ❤️ by [Attlr](https://attlr.org.za)